Mountainwatch | Cam Walker

 Their journey balances the challenges of winter camping, grueling climbs up the Sierra’s biggest mountains, and aesthetic first descents with personal reflections on the importance of the natural world and those who first traveled it generations ago, and sharing perspectives gleaned from what it truly means to explore a great American Wilderness”.

 First we had ski films.
 Think Warren Miller, big lines, downhill skis.
-Then, we had films that were human powered – in the backcountry (there is a bit of a summary of this transition available here).
+Then, we had films that were human powered – in the backcountry.
 Heavier telemark gear, splitboarding and alpine touring gear changed what was possible outside the resorts and the film makers followed that journey.

 Legendary snowboarder Jeremy Jones always brings an interesting sensibility to his films, with a strong personal connection to the changing mountain environments that he loves leading to a gentle message about the need to act to reduce greenhouse emissions.